hokacci/aws-lambda-cpp-template/README.md

 - make: as a task runner.
 - docker: for a reproducible development environment.
 - aws cli: for simple deploy and test.
-(It is better to integrate this to your IaC project.
+(It is better to integrate this project to your IaC project.
 In that case, you don't necessarily require aws cli.)

 ## The first thing you have to do; Change the project name.